UWASL/NIFTY/deploy/README.md

 ```
 ./print_macs nodes.conf
 ```
-Where nodes.conf includs a list of hostnames or IP addresses.
+Where nodes.conf includes a list of hostnames or IP addresses.

 This script will print the MAC address of every IP address found in nodes.conf